netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 `sudo systemctl enable --now cockpit.socket`
 ```

-Now that Cockpit is installed and running, you can log in.
+Now that Cockpit is installed and running, you can log in by opening a web browser and point it to https://your_server_ip:9090.

-### Log into Cockpit

-Open a web browser and point it to https://your_server_ip:9090.
 You should be greeted by the login screen:

 {{<image src="/images/cockpit-login-screen.png" caption="Cockpit Login Screen" linked="false">}}